astriaorg/astria/crates/astria-cli/src/sequencer/threshold/README.md

   Note that by default, the message is expected to be a json-encoded `TransactionBody`, which is then re-encoded as a protobuf message.
-  To sign a plaintext message, use the `--is-plaintext-message` flag.
+  To sign a plaintext message, use the `--plaintext` flag.

   ```sh
   cargo run -- sequencer threshold sign prepare-message \